rocky-linux/documentation/docs/guides/security/firewalld.md

 From 192.168.1.104 icmp_seq=3 Packet filtered
 ```

-## Web Server Ports
+## Web server ports

-Here's the `iptables` script for publicly allowing `http` and `https`, the protocols you'd need to serve web pages:
+Here is the `iptables` script for publicly allowing `http` and `https`, the protocols you will need to serve web pages:

 ```
 iptables -A INPUT -p tcp -m tcp --dport 80 -j ACCEPT iptables -A INPUT -p tcp -m tcp --dport 443 -j ACCEPT
 ```

-And here's the `firewalld` equivalent that you have probably seen many times before:
+And here is the `firewalld` equivalent that you have probably seen many times before:

 ```
 firewall-cmd --zone=public --add-service=http --add-service=https --permanent
 ```

-OK, that is all fine, but what if you are running for example, a Nextcloud service on http/https and you only wanted your trusted network to have access to it?
-It's not unusual!
-This sort of thing happens all the time, and just publicly allowing traffic, without considering who actually needs access, is a huge security hole.
+That is fine, but what if you are running for example, a Nextcloud service on http/https and you only wanted your trusted network to have access to it?
+It is not unusual!
+This sort of thing happens all the time, and just publicly allowing traffic, without considering who actually needs access, is a huge security risk.

-We can't actually use the "trusted" zone information that we've used above.
+You cannot actually use the "trusted" zone information that you have used above.
 That was for testing.
-We have to assume that we have at minimum our LAN IP block added to "trusted".
-That would look like this:
+You have to assume that you have at minimum our LAN IP block added to "trusted".
+That will look like this:

 `firewall-cmd --zone=trusted --add-source=192.168.1.0/24 --permanent`

-Then we need to add the services to the zone:
+Add the services to the zone:

 `firewall-cmd --zone=trusted --add-service=http --add-service=https --permanent`

-If you had added those services to the "public" zone as well, you'd need to remove them:
+If you had added those services to the "public" zone, you need to remove them:

 `firewall-cmd --zone=public --remove-service=http --remove-service=https --permanent`

-Now reload:
+Reload:

 `firewall-cmd --reload`

-## FTP Ports
+## FTP ports

-Let's return to our `iptables` script.
-We have the following rules dealing with FTP:
+Returning to the `iptables` script.
+You have the following rules dealing with FTP:

 ```
 iptables -A INPUT -p tcp -m tcp --dport 20-21 -j ACCEPT iptables -A INPUT -p tcp -m tcp --dport 7000-7500 -j ACCEPT
 ```

-This portion of the script deals with the standard FTP ports (20 and 21) as well as opening some additional passive ports.
-This sort of a rule set is often needed by such ftp servers as [VSFTPD](../file_sharing/secure_ftp_server_vsftpd.md).
-Generally, this sort of rule would be on a publicly facing web server, and is there for allowing ftp connections from your customers.
+This portion of the script deals with the standard FTP ports (20 and 21) and some additional passive ports.
+FTP servers such as [VSFTPD](../file_sharing/secure_ftp_server_vsftpd.md) often need these sort of rules.
+Generally, this sort of rule will be on a publicly facing web server, and is there for allowing ftp connections from your customers.

-There is no ftp-data service (port 20) with `firewalld`.
-The ports 7000 through 7500 listed here are for passive FTP connections, and again, there's no direct way to do this in `firewalld`.
-You could switch to SFTP, which would simplify the port allow rules here, and is likely the recommended way these days.
+No ftp-data service (port 20) exists in `firewalld`.
+The ports 7000 through 7500 listed here are for passive FTP connections, and again, these do not exist as a service in `firewalld`.
+You could switch to SFTP, which simplifies the port-allow rules here and is likely the recommended way.

-What we are trying to demonstrate here, however, is the conversion of a set of `iptables` rules to `firewalld`.
-To get around all of these issues, we can do the following.
+This demonstrates the conversion of a set of `iptables` rules to `firewalld`.
+To get around all of these issues, you can do the following.

 First, add the ftp service to the zone that is also hosting the web services.
 This is probably going to be "public" in this example:

 `firewall-cmd --zone=public --add-service=ftp --permanent`

-Then let's add the ftp-data port:
+Add the ftp-data port:

 `firewall-cmd --zone=public --add-port=20/tcp --permanent`

-Next let's add the passive connection ports:
+Add the passive connection ports:

 `firewall-cmd --zone=public --add-port=7000-7500/tcp --permanent`

-And then, you guessed it, reload:
+Then reload:

 `firewall-cmd --reload`

-## Database Ports
+## Database ports

 If you are dealing with a web server, you are almost certainly dealing with a database.
-The access to that database should be handled with the same care that you apply to other services.
+You handle access to that database with the same care that you apply to other services.
 If access is not needed from the world, apply your rule to something other than "public".
 The other consideration is, do you need to offer access at all?
 Again, this probably depends on your environment.
-Where I was previously employed, we ran a hosted web server for our customers.
+Where the author was previously employed, a hosted web server was in use for our customers.
 Many had Wordpress sites, and none of them really needed or requested access to any front-end for `MariaDB`.
-If a customer needed more access, we created an LXD container for their web server, set up the firewall the way the customer wanted it, and left them responsible for what happened on the server.
-Still, if your server is public, you may need to offer access to `phpmyadmin` or some other front-end to `MariaDB`.
+If a customer needed more access, our solution was the creation of an LXD container for their web server, building a firewall the way the customer wanted, and leaving them responsible for what happened on that server.
+Still, if your server is public, you might need to offer access to `phpmyadmin` or some other front-end to `MariaDB`.
 In this case, you need to concern yourself with the password requirements for the database and set the database user to something other than defaults.
-For me, password length is the [primary consideration when creating passwords](https://xkcd.com/936/).
+For the author, password length is the [primary consideration when creating passwords](https://xkcd.com/936/).

-Obviously, password security is a discussion for another document dealing with just that, so we will assume that you've a good password policy for your database access and the `iptables` line in your firewall dealing with the database looks like this:
+Password security is a discussion for another document dealing with that.
+The assumption is that you have a good password policy for your database access and the `iptables` line in your firewall dealing with the database looks like this:

 `iptables -A INPUT -p tcp -m tcp --dport=3600 -j ACCEPT`

- In this case, we simply add the service to the "public" zone for a `firewalld` conversion:
+ In this case, add the service to the "public" zone for a `firewalld` conversion:

 `firewall-cmd --zone=public --add-service=mysql --permanent`

-### Postgresql Considerations
+### Postgresql considerations

-Postgresql uses it's own service port.
-Here's an IP tables rule example:
+Postgresql uses its service port.
+Here is an IP tables rule example:

 `iptables -A INPUT -p tcp -m tcp --dport 5432 -s 192.168.1.0/24 -j ACCEPT`

 While it is less common on publicly facing web servers, it might be more common as an internal resource.
 The same security considerations apply.
 If you have a server on your trusted network (192.168.1.0/24 in our example), you might not want or need to give access to everyone on that network.
-Postgresql has an access list available to take care of the more granular access rights.
+Postgresql has an access list available for the more granular access rights.
 Our `firewalld` rule would look something like this:

 `firewall-cmd --zone=trusted --add-service=postgresql`

-## DNS Ports
+## DNS ports

 Having a private or public DNS server also means taking precautions in the rules you write to protect those services.
 If you have a private DNS server, with iptables rules that looked like this (note that most DNS services are UDP, rather than TCP, but not always):

 `iptables -A INPUT -p udp -m udp -s 192.168.1.0/24 --dport 53 -j ACCEPT`

-then allowing only your "trusted" zone would be correct.
-We've already setup our "trusted" zone's sources, so all you would need to do would be to add the service to the zone:
+then allowing only your "trusted" zone will be correct.
+You have already setup your "trusted" zone's sources.
+All you need to do is to add the service to the zone:

 `firewall-cmd --zone=trusted --add-service=dns`